simonpucher/AgenaTrader/Tutorial/Connect_GitHub_with_AgenaTrader/README.md

 #Connect GitHub with AgenaTrader

 To use scripts from this GitHub project you have two options:
-- Copy files to your local directories
+- Manual download to your local directories
 - Clone GitHub project and link to your AgenaTrader **(our recommendation)**

-##Copy files to your local directories
+##Manual download to your local directories
 Of course this is easy to do and pretty straight forward if you just want to test scripts.
 The **main disadvantage** is that your **local files will not update** if we modify scripts on this GitHub project!

 ##Clone GitHub project and link to your AgenaTrader
-This is **our recommendation** because in this case you always get the latest updates from the GitHub project into your AgenaTrader.
+This is **our recommendation** because if you clone the GitHub repository to your local computer you will automatically get the latest copies from this GitHub project straight into your AgenaTrader.
+This is easy and you will receive script updates immediately after you click on the sync button in GitHub Desktop client.

 ###Install GitHub client
 If you want to stay up to date and always get the latest updates you need to download the GitHub desktop client (of course you can use any other Git client).
 Afterwards you are able to clone this GitHub project to your local workspace using the GitHub client.